Securing Indonesia's digital government transformation

 Can you help with SPBE security architecture compliance?

 Yes.
 We assess government IT infrastructure against SPBE security architecture rules.
 This covers data centers, applications, networks, and access controls.
-You get a gap analysis report and a prioritized roadmap aligned with SPBE maturity targets.
+You get a gap analysis report and a prioritised roadmap aligned with SPBE maturity targets.

 How do you handle classified or sensitive government data during engagements?